Getting Started With Options

 - News arrives and the stock reacts (the company post earnings and guidance you expected)

 If the stock doesn't reverse at a double bottom, fails to breakout, goes down on earnings when you thought it would go up then you have to take a loss- immediately.
 If volume begins to fade and the stock begins to drift it might be time to close that option.

-If an option on a stock with a Beta above 1.2 is down 20% more than likely we'd hold depending of course on other factors like news and to a lesser extent the action in the broad market (news of rivals or industry is lumped in with company news).
-We will exit the high Beta option at a loss of 40%, that is out pain threshold and also level where we want to have enough funds to come back and play again.
+If an option on a stock with a Beta above 1.2 is down 20%, more than likely we'd hold depending of course on other factors like news and to a lesser extent the action in the broad market (news of rivals or industry is lumped in with company news).
+We will exit the high Beta option at a loss of 40%, that is our pain threshold and also the level where we want to have enough funds to come back and play again.

 Options Trading Alert Emails

 Please note, you will need to opt in to receive trading alert emails on options.
 To opt in to the options trading alerts, go to "Your Account" in the main navigation and click on "Trading Alert Emails".
 In the yellow box, select "Yes" and click the "Update Option Alerts" button.
 Click here to update your option alert preferences